 Join our team as a Care Coordinator.
 We have part-time hourly positions available.
 Applicants must have a bachelor’s degree in social work, early childhood development, education, or related field.
-Evening, weekend, and overnight hours are available.
+Weekday 2nd shift (3pm-11pm), weekend, and overnight hours are available.
 To apply, email your resume, cover letter, and three references to INFO@projecthomeindy.org.
 Incomplete applications will not be considered.

 Care Coordinator are responsible for direct-care with residents and their children to help our young families achieve self-sufficiency.
 Care Coordinators assist PHI residents with daily activities.
 Care Coordinators assist the Resident Care Director, Director of Clinical Programs, and Executive Director in assuring that residents are following house expectations, attending programming, and meeting their individualized goals.

-- Will have physical demands—will occasionally be required to stoop, kneel, crouch or crawl and must frequently lift or move objects up to 30 pounds.
+Will have physical demands—will occasionally be required to stoop, kneel, crouch or crawl, must frequently lift or move objects up to 30 pounds, must frequently climb stairs.

 Duties and Responsibilities:

 Actively promote the mission, goals and image of PHI.

 Assist the Executive Director, Director of Clinical Programs, and Resident Care Director in implementing PHI activities and program areas.